lhlsec/gdb-static-cross/prebuilt-static/README.md

+# README on prebuilt, statically linked `gdbserver` executables

+This is a little bit out of date, but may be helpful.
+Executables are now split via stripped and unstripped.
+Also, newer versions of `gdb` require aggressive size optimizations when building in addition to simple stripping.
+This will be documented in the README in the root of the repository

 ## Pre-built gdbserver executables for many platforms

 *NOTE: these were taken for my larger statically compiled executable repository @ https://github.com/mzpqnxow/embedded-toolkit which includes many more static bins (gawk, lsof, tcpdump, etc)*